Current Bachelor Thesis Topics

 Abstract:

-This thesis topic is a highly relevant and practically applicable tuning of an LLM: Training an LLM to Generate Sales Leads from Media News Through mediamonitoring, it is possible to generate sales leads.
-This works very wellmanually but is time-consuming and doesn't scale.
-We can provide a set of media articles and, from this, themanually identified subset of sales leads.
-An LLMshould be trained to recognize a pattern from this so that it can then independently filter the sales leads relevant to the RCG from the media articles."
+Through media monitoring, it is possible to generate sales leads.
+This works very well manually but is time-consuming and doesn't scale.
+We can provide a set of media articles and, from this, the manually identified subset of sales leads.
+An LLM should be trained to recognize a pattern from this so that it can then independently filter the sales leads relevant to the RCG from the media articles."

 The challenge is to teach the LLM the specific context to understand through pattern recognition, so that it will be able to select news articles that represent a sales lead from other news articles.

 Example: Company A is a prospective target customer.
 On a given day there are a X number of media articles published with company A’s name in it.
 One of them states that company A won a new contract and will because of this soon start exports to a new country.
 These transport streams provide a business opportunity for Rail Cargo Group; hence we classify it as a sales lead.
-The trained LLM should be equipped with such a contextual understanding that it can
+The trained LLM should be equipped with such a contextual understanding that it can (pre-)select this one article from the entire set of X articles.

 A functioning model would be an additional source to continuously feed the B2B sales funnel with new sales leads.